Ines-Akaichi/aclib/README.md

 entx:MRyan entx:worksFor ?o ?g, restricts access to information pertaining to the people that May Ryan works for.

-Input Query:  <br>
+### Input Query:  <br>

 ![image](https://github.com/Ines-Akaichi/aclib/assets/43604498/7da4d8f1-07e0-473d-b5e5-dc79e1ce3cc7) <br>
 This query return the salaries of all persons.
 The results of this query against our dataset is shown below:   <br>

-Results before applying the query rewriting algorithm:   <br>
+### Results before applying the query rewriting algorithm:   <br>
 ![image](https://github.com/Ines-Akaichi/aclib/assets/43604498/23ed335b-a7cc-4382-8a97-1383f7b752de)

-Rewritten Query:  <br>
+### Rewritten Query:  <br>
 ![image](https://github.com/Ines-Akaichi/aclib/assets/43604498/95556449-cdba-44ab-8fa9-68962dbcdb49)  <br>
 The rewritten query filters out the salary of Ryan, which appears in the authorised policy.
 The resul of this query is shown below: <br>

-Results after applying the query rewriting algorithm:   <br>
+### Results after applying the query rewriting algorithm:   <br>

 ![image](https://github.com/Ines-Akaichi/aclib/assets/43604498/dcf95347-0bd2-4822-9444-04bb198496d6)

 # How to use aclib?
-aclib can be used as a libray by creating a jar out of it and add it to the classpath of your client project.
+aclib can be utilized as a library by creating a JAR file and adding it to the classpath of your client project.
+Follow these steps:
-Functions such as

 ## Configuration
-Aclib is a maven project built on top of Java 11, Maven 3.9.1, Jena 4.7.0, and Fuseki 4.7.0.
+Aclib is a maven project built on Java 11, Maven 3.9.1, Jena 4.7.0, and Fuseki 4.7.0.

-Aclib contains a configuration.properties file where the following properties can be defined and updated:
+You can customize the configuration in the config.properties file with the following properties:
 - A data File Path
 - A policy File Path
 - A query Output Path